CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/costing-material-and-resources/faster-costing-calculation-and-restoration-engine.md

 Loading, calculating, and saving data can take a lot of time in some cases.

-In the latest ProcessForce version, a new costing mechanism has been implemented.
+In the latest CompuTec ProcessForce version, a new costing mechanism has been implemented.
 It changes the whole procedure significantly.

 ## Faster Costing Calculation and Restoration Engine